near/near-enhanced-api-server/DB_DESIGN.md

+// todo decide tables architecture (one/many) for ft/mt, make the list with pros and cons

 ## New requirements for any assets__* table:
 1. enumeration column that goes through all the events.
 Required for coin_history Let's say we can have max 10_000 of all the events per chunk // todo -1 zero